Chirag-ahir/My-SQL-All-Basic/README.md

  What is Auto Increment ?<br>
  Auto Increment is a function that operates on numeric data types.
 It automatically generates sequential numeric values every time that a record is inserted into a table for a field defined as auto increment.

+ what is ALTER function ?<br>
+ MySQL provides the ALTER function that helps us incorporate the changes to the already existing database design.